Protesters block roads near Hong Kong airport

 On Sunday, the MTR Corp. suspended train service to the airport after several hundred protesters gathered there following calls online to disrupt transportation.
 They blocked buses arriving at the airport but police in riot helmets kept them out of the terminal.

-The government said some protesters threw objects at police, and that iron poles, bricks and rocks were thrown onto tracks of the airport train.
+The government said some protesters threw objects at police.
+It also said iron poles, bricks and rocks were thrown onto tracks of the airport train.

+At least 26 flights from Hong Kong and 17 to the city had been canceled as of 7:55 p.m., the South China Morning Post newspaper reported, citing information from the airport.

 Protesters set up barricades on two adjacent streets and set fire to some of them.
 Firefighters arrived a few minutes later to douse the blaze.